Counting embedded curves in symplectic 6-manifolds: Pseudo-Cycles

 \begin{definition} Let $M$ be a smooth manifold and let $g \co M \to X$ be a smooth map.
-We say that a $k$--pseudocycle $f \co V \to X$ is \defined{transverse as a pseudocycle to $g$} \footnote{\citet[Definition 6.5.10]{McDuff2012} use the term \defined{weakly transverse}, which we prefer to avoid, regarding that this notion of transversality is stronger than the transversality of $f$ and $g$ as smooth maps in the usual sense.} if \begin{enumerate} \item there exists a smooth manifold $V^\del$ of dimension $\dim V^\del \leq \dim V -2$ and a smooth map $f^\del \co V^\del \to X$ such that $\bdry(f) \subset \im f^\del$, \item $f$ and $f^\del$ are transverse to $g$ as smooth maps from manifolds. \end{enumerate} If $W$ is a manifold with boundary $\partial W$, we require additionally that $f$ is transverse as a pseudocycle to $g|_{\partial W} \co \partial W \to X$.
+We say that a $k$--pseudo-cycle $f \co V \to X$ is \defined{transverse as a pseudo-cycle to $g$} \footnote{\citet[Definition 6.5.10]{McDuff2012} use the term \defined{weakly transverse}, which we prefer to avoid, regarding that this notion of transversality is stronger than the transversality of $f$ and $g$ as smooth maps in the usual sense.} if \begin{enumerate} \item there exists a smooth manifold $V^\del$ of dimension $\dim V^\del \leq \dim V -2$ and a smooth map $f^\del \co V^\del \to X$ such that $\bdry(f) \subset \im f^\del$, and \item $f$ and $f^\del$ are transverse to $g$ as smooth maps from manifolds. \end{enumerate} If $W$ is a manifold with boundary $\partial W$, we require additionally that $f$ is transverse as a pseudo-cycle to $g|_{\partial W} \co \partial W \to X$.